AidenZChristopher/alienGameDemo/README.md

 ControllerComponent – Manages player input and movement

-PhysicsComponent – Adds gravity to objects
+PhysicsComponent – Adds gravity and physics-based motion

-PatrolBehaviorComponent / BounceBehaviorComponent – Controls enemy movement patterns
+PatrolBehaviorComponent / BounceBehaviorComponent – Controls enemy AI movement

 SolidComponent / EnemyComponent – Marks objects for collision or enemy logic

 🎮 Input System

-Centralized InputSystem uses SDL keyboard state tracking to detect key presses and key transitions (isKeyPressed, isKeyJustPressed).
+A centralized InputSystem uses SDL keyboard state tracking to detect key presses and transitions:

+isKeyPressed(key)

+isKeyJustPressed(key)

 🎨 Rendering System

-TextureManager loads, caches, and manages textures.
+TextureManager loads, caches, and manages all textures.

-If a texture is missing, a magenta placeholder texture is automatically generated.
+Missing textures are replaced with a magenta placeholder.

-SpriteComponent supports both static textures and animated multi-row sprite sheets.
+SpriteComponent supports static textures and animated multi-row sprite sheets.

-📷 Camera
+📷 Camera System

-A lightweight Camera class centers the viewport on the player, converting world coordinates into screen coordinates.
+A lightweight Camera class centers the viewport on the player and converts world coordinates into screen coordinates for smooth scrolling and tracking.

-⚙️ Collision Handling
+⚡ Collision Handling

-CollisionSystem provides bounding-box collision detection and platform collision resolution.
-It supports static and moving platforms, ensuring proper vertical and horizontal collision responses.
+The CollisionSystem provides:

+Bounding-box collision detection

+Platform collision resolution

+Support for moving and static platforms

+Accurate vertical and horizontal collision responses

-📦 XML Factory Simulation
+🧩 XML Factory Simulation

-XMLComponentFactory simulates XML-based object loading.
-It creates:
+The XMLComponentFactory simulates XML-based object creation, generating:

-The player object
+The Player

-Ground platforms
+Ground and moving platforms

-Moving platforms

-Enemies (patrolling and flying)
+Patrolling and flying enemies

-Controls
+🧭 Controls
 Key	Action
 A / ←	Move Left
 D / →	Move Right
 Space / ↑	Jump
 Esc / Close Window	Quit

+🗂️ Asset Management Using XML

+Assets can be loaded from XML or dynamically enumerated from a folder.

+Textures are stored in a map structure that associates asset names with file paths.

+This system ensures efficient retrieval and reuse of textures throughout the engine.

+🪟 View Class Implementation

+Added a View class to handle camera transformations and viewport logic.

+The View tracks:

+Center position

+Scale

+Rotation angle (optional)

+The engine stores a static View instance initialized during startup.

+The sprite draw function now accounts for the View transformation.
+⏱️ Frame Rate Limiting & Delta Time

+The engine includes a frame rate limiter to maintain a consistent FPS.

+The target frame rate can be statically configured.

+If frame processing exceeds the ideal duration, the engine skips waiting to catch up.

+A static deltaTime variable stores the duration of the last frame, ensuring consistent movement and animation speeds across all systems.

+🧰 Tech Stack

+Language: C++17

+Framework: SDL2

+Architecture: Entity-Component System (ECS)

+🚀 Future Improvements

+Multiple camera views

+Configurable physics and collision layers

+Enhanced XML-driven level editor